JohnSColeman/inverted-mocking-demo/README.md

 # Inverted Mocking in TypeScript

-This project demonstrates the "inverted mocking" pattern from [Matt Parsons' article](https://www.parsonsmatt.org/2017/07/27/inverted_mocking.html), applied to TypeScript.
+This project demonstrates the "inverted mocking" pattern from [Matt Parsons' article](https://www.parsonsmatt.org/2017/07/27/inverted_mocking.html), applied to TypeScript as well using Temporal to assure effects are durable so processes can recover and complete.

 ## The Problem